-Ann Friedman, Ph.D., is a Licensed Psychologist who served as an Adjunct Professor at the University of Houston Counseling Psychology Graduate Program for over ten years.
-Ann holds both a Doctorate in Counseling Psychology and a Doctor of Jurisprudence from the University of Houston.
+Ann previously served as an Adjunct Professor at the University of Houston Counseling Psychology Graduate Program for over ten years.
+She holds both a Doctorate in Counseling Psychology and a Doctor of Jurisprudence from the University of Houston.
 She completed her Residency in Clinical Psychology at U.T.
 Medical School and her Post-Doctoral Fellowship in Clinical Neuropsychology at Baylor College of Medicine.

 Ann is available to teach mindfulness to social and civic groups, schools, businesses, and healthcare organizations.
 She can be reached at email@example.com or by calling (713) 443-6273.